 While chocolate has many healthy benefits, unfortunately, most of the chocolate we see in stores and restaurants is loaded with a hefty dose of sugar and fat.
 So what benefits does chocolate give us?
 And what is the best way to enjoy chocolate?
-Read on to find out more, and try one our favorite guilt-free chocolate mousse recipe below.
+Read on to find out more, and try one our favorite guilt-free chocolate recipes below.

 With all the ways to enjoy chocolate, many people don’t realize that chocolate comes from a plant.
 That’s right, a plant!
 Now no, this does not mean that chocolate is equivalent to salad (as much as we may wish).